This post may contain paid links. See more info on my privacy page.

 - Use store-bought pie dough.

-- Use Goya discos -You can find these in the freezer section of your grocery store along with other international foods.
+- Use Goya discos -The easy empanada recipe!
+You can find these in the freezer section of your grocery store along with other international foods.

 We have tried this recipe using all three types of empanada dough and they are all equally delicious.
 The homemade empanada dough is a little more buttery and flaky, but pie dough and Goya discos also work really well when in a rush.

 - In the bowl of a food processor, combine flour, salt, and sugar.
-Slowly add in melted butter, followed by enough water to create a soft and smooth dough.
+Slowly add melted butter and water to create a soft, smooth dough.

 - Form the butter pastry dough into a disc, wrap it in plastic, and refrigerate for 1 hour.